 - clear communication between operator and ground staff

-- stable radio connection or intercom
+- stable radio connection or intercom system

 - planned rescue strategy before the basket even takes off